How do I receive the RunWild newsletters?

 We understand that things are always changing and if that is the case, we would love for our In-Person registrants to join us for a virtual edition of RunWild.
 As always, we strive to provide the best experience for everyone.
 If running virtually is not for you, we will provide the opportunity to defer your race registration until 2024 or donate your registration fee to the RunWild charities.

-Can I secure pledges to help raise money for the Zebra Child Protection Centre, the Chinook Child and Youth Advocacy Centre, the Caribou Child and Youth Centre or the St. Albert Seniors Association?
+Can I secure pledges to help raise money for the Zebra Child and Youth Advocacy Centre, the Chinook Child and Youth Advocacy Centre, the Caribou Child and Youth Centre or the St. Albert Seniors Association?

 Yes please.
 Every dollar counts towards our fund raising goal of $100,000.